Rockypocky77/ChancifySATPrep/sat11.md

 C) 2
 D) 4

-In a chemistry experiment, the concentration must be at most 13 units.
-If concentration = 4x - 3, where x is the amount added, what is the largest integer value of x?
+The concentration 4x - 3 must be at least 5 but at most 21.
+Also, x ≤ 8.
+How many integer values of x satisfy all requirements?

-A) 3
+A) 4
-B) 4
+B) 5
-C) 5
+C) 6
-D) 6
+D) 7

 A streaming service charges a monthly fee of $12 plus $2 for each movie rented.
 If a customer's bill for one month is $32, how many movies did the customer rent?